The Bellevue-Stratford Hotel: 20th century

-Restoration

-The Bellevue-Stratford was sold in June 1978 to the Richard I. Rubin Company for $8.25 million.
+In June 1978, the Bellevue-Stratford was sold to the Richard I. Rubin Company for $8.25 million.
 Developer Ronald Rubin had a personal connection to the hotel and wished to see it saved.
 Decades before, his father Richard Rubin, a Ukrainian immigrant, got his first job delivering shoes from exclusive local stores to guests at The Bellevue-Stratford.
 Rubin undertook a $25-million restoration of the hotel.
 The guest rooms were completely gutted and their number reduced from 725 to 565, while the public areas were painstakingly restored to their 1904 appearance.
 44,000 square yards of carpet were imported from Ireland, 25 tons of marble came from Portugal and crystal chandeliers were sourced from Uruguay.

 The hotel reopened on September 26, 1979, managed by Fairmont Hotels, as the Fairmont Hotel.
 The following year, Western International Hotels bought a 49-percent interest in the hotel and assumed management on November 15, 1980, returning the hotel to its original name, Bellevue Stratford.
 Two months later, Western International was itself renamed Westin Hotels, and the hotel was renamed The Westin Bellevue Stratford in 1983.
 That same year, the hotel opened a 475-space parking garage on adjacent land, formerly occupied by the Art Club of Philadelphia.

 By the mid-1980s, the hotel was struggling to fill its hundreds of rooms.
 Philadelphia had lower hotel occupancy rates than other major East Coast cities at the time, and a lengthy conflict between city and state officials over financing for a new convention center, which would eventually open in 1993, meant that demand for hotel rooms in Center City was even lower than expected.
 The Westin Bellevue Stratford's occupancy rate was 55 percent, far below the 65–70 percent necessary to break even.
 It had operated at a total cash loss of $25 million from 1979 to 1985, never once turning a profit since its restoration.
 As a result, the hotel's owners announced in January 1986 that the hotel would close on February 2.

-A lawsuit by the union representing the hotel's 450+ employees over the short notice given to its members, resulted in an agreement to keep the hotel open until April 2.
-However, with The Westin Bellevue Stratford's advance bookings transferred to other hotels as a result of the closure announcement, only two floors of guest rooms remained in use by that point, with only 10 to 15 guests a night in the enormous building.
+A lawsuit filed by the union representing the hotel's over 450 employees, over the short notice given to its members, resulted in an agreement to keep the hotel open until April 2.
+With The Westin Bellevue Stratford's advance bookings transferred to other hotels as a result of the closure announcement, only two floors of guest rooms remained in use by that point, with only 10 to 15 guests a night in the enormous building.
 The union finally accepted a settlement of $500,000, along with a promise that the renovated hotel would remain a union shop, and agreed to an earlier closing date.
 The Westin Bellevue Stratford closed on March 7, 1986.